-Earlier in the paper we touted the advantages of being able to apply related 2-valued and 3-valued interpretation functions to a single formula-which, in essence, uses overloading to define two related meaning functions.
-Thus, it may seem somewhat inconsistent for us to address the problem of maintaining instrumentation relations by an approach that involves explicit transformations of formulas rather than by an approach based on overloading.
-(In unpublished work, we have studied such an approach-e.g., interpreting instrumentation predicate p's defining formula ψ_p with respect to both the pre-state structure S_1 and a specification of the differences between the core predicates of S_1 and those of S{proto} .)
+Because earlier in the paper we touted the advantages of being able to apply related 2-valued and 3-valued interpretation functions to a single formula, it may seem somewhat inconsistent for us to make use of a transformation-based approach to maintaining instrumentation relations, in lieu of an approach based on overloading.
 The reason that we use a transformation-based approach is that it gives us an opportunity to simplify the resulting formulas (either on the fly, or in a post-processing phase after finite differencing).